abumq/craftx/README.md

 //
-// We makefun of them
+// We craftjson of them
 //
 const queryPerson = fn(queryPerson_);
 const queryDetails = fn(queryDetails_);
-// We do not need to makefun this function
+// We do not need to craftjson this function
 // as we do not require any promise based parameter
 // but we'll just do it to keep the consistency const queryCompany = fn(queryCompany_);